 3.1 Directions for Making Fresh Rhubarb Pie

-- Bake the Pie: Preheat your oven to 425°F (220°C).
-Place the pie on a baking sheet to catch any drips.
-Bake for 15 minutes, then reduce the temperature to 350°F (175°C) and continue baking for an additional 35 to 45 minutes or until the filling is bubbly and the crust is golden brown.
+- Bake the Pie: Heat your oven to 425°F (220°C).
+Put the pie on a baking sheet.
+Bake 15 mins then lower to 350°F (175°C).
+Bake 35-45 more mins till the filling bubbles and crust is golden.

 3.2 Tips for a Perfect Pie